ncarboni/arthistorydata/docs/modelling.md

 #### Note

-An identifier is a string assigned to an entity that uniquely identify it in a system (usually, a digital system).
-Examples of identifiers comprises inventory numbers, databases keys or other strings used for retrieval and identification purpose.
-As for the appellation, an entity can has multiple identifiers from the same or different system, and a preferred one can be chosen.
+An identifier is a string assigned to an entity that uniquely identifies it in a system (usually, a digital system).
+Examples of identifiers comprise inventory numbers, databases keys or other strings used for retrieval and identification purpose.
+As for the appellation, an entity can have multiple identifiers from the same or different system, and a preferred one can be chosen.

 ### Modelling the Identifier